 This is actually a shrub I had never heard of until recently.
 It, like many plants, can be a perennial in the right zones.

 However, it will have to be potted and moved indoors if you live where frost could impact the plant.
 The blooms are beautiful on this plant and give off a sweet aroma to boot.

 So there you have it today, guys.
-These are 26 awesome options for plants, shrubs, and ground coverings that could be used to add a little life to a shady spot in your garden or yard.
+These are 25 stunning options for plants that grow in shade, and also shrubs, and ground coverings that could be used to add a little life to a shady spot in your garden or yard.